eclipsesource/theia-tree-editor-legacy/README.md

 Also make sure your python --version points to a Python 2.x installation.
 Run the following command in your terminal.

     python --version

 Additionally, also install yeoman and the theia extension generator for project scaffolding:

     npm install -g yo generator-theia-extension

+## Running the example application

+    1. Run `yarn install` within project root directory
+    2. Run `yarn start` within `browser-app` directory

 ## Getting started

 In this section we will walk you through the process of creating a very minimalistic extension based on the theia tree editor extension and an example schema from the JSON schema homepage, which can be found under the [Miscellaneous Examples](http://json-schema.org/learn/miscellaneous-examples.html) section.
 We'll call our editor `veggie-editor`.

 First, let's scaffold a basic extension with the theia generator extension: